srapsware/srapsware-website/content/posts/2021-06-26-06-cpanel-price-increase-and-alternative-control-panels.md

 **2. DirectAdmin:**

 The DirectAdmin control panel provides three levels of access: Admin, user, and reseller.
 While DirectAdmin may not have the abundance of features that we have come to expect from cPanel, it does provide an equally satisfying user experience and is definitely worth trying it out.
 InterServer provides a license for DirectAdmin, that you can purchase via the InterServer client portal.
-For a full list of its features, please visit their website here – https://www.directadmin.com/features_list.php
+For a full list of its features, please visit their website here â€“ https://www.directadmin.com/features_list.php

 To install the DirectAdmin control panel on your server, visit our tips article here: (Link will be updated lather)